 The Computer Club is open to students in grades K-8, and is run by parent volunteers.
 The club meets during the winter months after school in the computer lab.
 Special attention is given to teaching basic coding skills to club members.
 Students in grades K-3 follow the Code.org computer curriculum.
 Projects for grades four through eight include Scratch, Sphero robot programming, Minecraft programming with Scriptcraft, web design, and Python.
 Badges are awarded for successful mastery of skills.

 Mary of Nazareth School is proud to continue hosting a chapter of the National Junior Honor Society.
 Membership in the National Junior Honor Society (NJHS) is one of the highest honors that can be awarded to a middle school student.
 Our chapter has worked hard to bring the accomplishments of outstanding students to the attention of parents, teachers, peers, and the community.
 Our chapter strives to give practical meaning to the Society’s standards of scholarship, service, leadership, character, and citizenship.
 These five ideals are considered as the basis for selection.
 No student is inducted simply because of a high academic average.
 The National Junior Honor Society strives to recognize the total student—one who excels in all of these areas.

 The standards used for selection are scholarship, leadership, service, citizenship and character as demonstrated by activities and teacher evaluations.
 Invitations to complete a candidate information packet for NJHS are extended to students in grades 6 (second semester) through 8 who meet or exceed the scholarship requirements.
 A candidate’s accomplishments in the areas of service and leadership are identified in the candidate information packet.
 Additionally, the middle school faculty provides a recommendation for each NJHS candidate in the areas of service, leadership, citizenship, and character.
 The NJHS induction will take place in the spring.
-Weekly chapter meetings will be held throughout the school year? these meetings will take place after school.
+Chapter meetings will be held throughout the school year.